MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 ![A screen shot of the Wand's full script graph with the third section highlighted.](../../../media/enhance-your-environment/equips-in-detail/035-full-script-graph-section-three-highlighted.png)

-This node group triggers the fireworks effect at the end of the Wand that occurs when the attendee clicks the button.
-After the Wand returns to its non-activated state, this node group turns the first particle effect (sparkly vapor) back on.
+This node group triggers the fireworks particle effect at the end of the Wand that occurs when the attendee clicks the button and activates the Wand.
+After the Wand returns to its non-activated state, this node group turns the first particle effect ("sparkly vapor") back on.

 In the graph, the "true" value of isPressed* causes an *if* node to trigger the *Set Variable: Object* node.
 This node sets the *startGlowVFX* variable to "false".